anpham6/chrome-docs/source/db/sqlite.rst

           },
           "reader": {
             "allow": ["READ", "SELECT"],
-            "ignore": ["COPY"] // does not cancel subsequent actions },
+            "ignore": ["COPY"] // Does not cancel subsequent actions },
-          "all_users": { // inherited first by all sessions
+          "all_users": { // Inherited first by all sessions
             "deny": ["*"]
           }
         },